#153 Like a Boss Part 2: How to Hire and Lead Your Team Professionally

 But when you get this wrong, you can create a culture or blame, miscommunication, and resentment.

-Which is why I’m so happy to say Hilary Halstead Scott from Halstead Bead is sharing her advice on balancing availability and independence to build a positive work environment!
+This is why I’m so happy to say Hilary Halstead Scott from Halstead Bead is sharing her advice on balancing availability and independence to build a positive work environment!

 The strongest teams are built with people who have different skill sets and perspectives.